 about games where hunting and killing appear to be the main goal.
 However, there are many types of video games, and some can have great benefits for your children.

-A recent study in American Psychologist shows that fast-paced games increase cognitive abilities, such as multitasking or fast decision-making.
-Plus, there are benefits to the emotional, social and creative development of young people.
+A recent study in the Behavioral and Brain Functions journal shows that fast-paced games increase cognitive abilities, such as multitasking or fast decision-making.
+Plus, there are benefits to the emotional, social, and creative development of young people.
 Games like Minecraft, for example, can spur on cooperation with others.

 While reports on benefits put video games in a positive light, they also can present many dangers.
 The most severe potential impact is gaming addiction.
 According to a national Harris Poll survey, ten percent of video game users between the ages of 8 and 18 showed clear signs of addiction.